JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Once you do so, you have access to all its methods, which include:

 *   `fs.access()`: check if the file exists and Node can access it with its permissions
 *   `fs.appendFile()`: append data to a file.
-If the file does not exist, it’s created
+If the file does not exist, it's created
 *   `fs.chmod()`: change the permissions of a file specified by the filename passed.
 Related: `fs.lchmod()`, `fs.fchmod()`
 *   `fs.chown()`: change the owner and group of a file specified by the filename passed.
 Related: `fs.fchown()`, `fs.lchown()`
 *   `fs.close()`: close a file descriptor